 Application of advanced level nursing skills and competencies in a variety of health care settings utilizing the nursing process as a problem-solving tool.
 Three lecture hours and two lab hours per week.

-Credit: 4 semester hours Co-requisite: VNSG: 1230, 2160, 1234, 2161, 2261
+Co-requisite: VNSG: 1230, 2160, 1234, 2161, 2261